"How'd you get here so fast, Anime-san?"

 - The Eyeshield 21 anime has a lot more wacky hijinks between games because of this.

 - Fairy Tail got hit with this, too.
-After the timeskip, the anime was getting a little too close for comfort with the manga's storyline.
-So, the studio decided to insert a filler arc before the Grand Magic Games arc.
-It is widely acknowledged that Mashima himself requested the studio to do it and even helped them plan out the arc's story.
-But however, it wasn't even enough in the end because it still ended up getting too close to the manga.
-So, Mashima decided to insert a title card in manga chapter 297 "To Be Continued" for the anime to use as a certain point to go on hiatus.
-Luckily, the anime returned in the spring of 2014 to resume the story.
+After the seven-year Time Skip, the anime was getting a little too close for comfort with the manga's storyline, so the studio decided to insert a Filler arc before the Grand Magic Games arc.
+It is widely acknowledged that Mashima himself requested the studio to do it, and even helped them plan out the arc's story and provided new character designs.
+However, even that wasn't enough, so Mashima decided to insert a "To Be Continued" title card in manga chapter 297 for the anime to use as a point to go on hiatus.
+Luckily, the anime returned the following year to resume the story.

-- The first part of the Fist of the North Star TV series had many drastic changes to the order of events as a way of preventing it from getting ahead of the original manga.
-Kenshiro's battle with Shin was pushed back to the end of the first part, numerous one-shot villains were introduced, and several other villains from the manga, namely the Godland Colonel and Jackal, were shown to be working for Shin.
+- The first season of the Fist of the North Star TV series had many drastic changes to the order of events as a way of preventing it from getting ahead of the original manga (which was in the middle of the Cassandra arc when the anime began airing).
+Kenshiro's battle with Shin was pushed back to the end of the season, numerous one-shot villains were introduced, and several other villains from the manga, namely the Godland Colonel and Jackal, were shown to be agents of Shin instead of acting on their own accord.
 The subsequent parts also featured filler, but generally kept the main storyline going in the same order.

 - The 2003 anime adaptation of Fullmetal Alchemist went into an Alternate Continuity from its very early episodes, although the changes were fairly subtle in the beginning.
 This is because the creators knew in advance that it would overtake the manga, as did the manga's creator, who explicitly asked them to take this route.
 Averted with the second series, Fullmetal Alchemist: Brotherhood which revealed it was sticking with the manga ending - the final episode was aired about two weeks after the final manga chapter was released.